GustavoRSSilva/gustavorssilva.github.io/_posts/2018-01-21-react-rock-paper-scissors.markdown

 * The technologies used

 <!-- Requirements -->
-Having the target for the test done, we need to gather the requirements for the Rock, Paper and Scissors.
-If the challenge has requirements, you should follow them and mention them as you resolve the test.
+In order to start we need to gather the requirements for the Rock, Paper and Scissors.
+If the challenge comes with requirements, you should follow them and mention them as you resolve the test.
 If the test doesn't come with, we need to create them.
-For this game I choose this requirements:
+For this game I choose the following requirements:

 * The player one chooses one of the three available moves (rock, paper, scissors);
 * After the player one move, the AI picks one of the three available moves at random;
 * Once both moves are picked, the App resolves the game and shows the result;

 <!-- TDD -->
-Once we have the requirements, we have a basis for our unit tests.
-I am going to use most of the requirement and test those.
+Now we have a basis for our unit tests.
+I am going to use the requirements in the tests.

 {% highlight javascript %}